Arjun-A3/Guvi-web/README.md

 # User Registration and Profile Management System

-This project is a simple user registration and profile management system developed using HTML, CSS, JavaScript, PHP, and MySQL.
+This project is a simple user registration and profile management system developed using HTML, CSS, JavaScript, PHP, MongoDB and MySQL.
 It allows users to register with a username, email, and password, and then manage their profile information including bio, contact details, personal information, interests, education, and projects.

 ## Features